After the UK’s decision to leave the EU, what economic problems will it face?

 - Limited room for monetary easing with interest rates already 0.5%.

 - UK Budget deficit likely to be adversely affected.
-This will limit role of fiscal policy and possibly leading to higher taxes and / or lower spending in the long-term.
+This will limit the role of fiscal policy and possibly leading to higher taxes and / or lower spending in the long-term.

 - Firms relocating to within EU / Single Market, leading to job losses.